minerbadd/MUSE/data/muse/MiningMUSE.md

 For reference, here are the summaries for these files: for the <a href="docs/plans/snake.html" target="_blank"> shaft plan</a>, for the <a href="docs/lib/planner.html" target="_blank">  planner </a>, and for the <a href="docs/lib/worker.html" target="_blank">  worker</a>.

+As we mentioned, The CLL for mining is `lib/mine`.
+Here's its <a href="docs/lib/mine.html" target="_blank"> summary</a>.
+It supports the  remote CLI for mine operations in <a href="code/lib/net.html#mine" target="_blank">`lib/net`
+</a>.

+The <a href="code/lib/mine.html#mine" target="_blank"> implementation </a> is straight forward (and frankly kinda ugly) with a lot of status monitoring and error checking as it loads and runs plans.
+If you must look, it might be best studied working from the end of the file to the beginning.

+So far we've only been dealing with the `shaft` command.
+Actually drilling tunnels (`bore`), navigating in the mine (`post`), and mining the ore (`ores`) is next.

 The `plan` for mine shafts get us down to a given level for mining ore (and back again).
-Tunnels need to be bored at a level to find and dig ore at that level.
+Tunnels need to be bored at a given level to find and dig ore at that level.
 To minimize fuel consumption, all the digging at a given position is done while the turtle is at that position.
 This results in a cross shaped pattern for tunnels.
 Here's what that looks like at an even numbered level looking south-west:

 <IMG SRC="drawings/06CrossEvenTunnels.png"/>